Filip Lesniak

-Filip Lesniak (born 14 May 1996) is a Slovak professional footballer who plays as a midfielder for Polish club Wisła Płock.
+Filip Lesniak (born 14 May 1996) is a Slovak professional footballer who plays as a midfielder for Danish 1st Division club Kolding IF.

 Career

 Tottenham Hotspur

-Lesniak started his football career at FC VSS Kosice in Slovakia before joining the Tottenham Hotspur youth academy in January 2012.
+Lesniak started his football career at FC VSS Košice in Slovakia before joining the Tottenham Hotspur youth academy in January 2012.
 After progressing through the ranks of the Tottenham Hotspur Academy, Lesniak signed his first professional contract with the club in July 2014.

 At the start of the 2016-17 season Lesniak signed a loan move to Slovan Liberec in the Czech Republic.
-On 31 July 2016 he made his football league debut against Mlada Boleslav.
+On 31 July 2016 he made his football league debut against FK Mladá Boleslav.
 Lesniak only made two more appearances for Liberec a debut in European football Europa League qualifying round against Admira Wacker Mödling and one domestic cup match.
 He returned to Tottenham on 31 December 2016.

 He made his Premier League debut on 18 May 2017 against Leicester City, providing an assist to Harry Kane who completed his fourth hat-trick of the season.
 He had been released by Tottenham Hotspur along with 5 other academy players after the expiry of his contract on 9 June 2017.